teaching-cognition/mindsandmachines/Grading.md

 2. [Leading an Effective Discussion](https://poorvucenter.yale.edu/sites/default/files/files/discussion_leading.pdf), Samuel Schaffer and Alison Green
 3. [Active Learning Techniques](https://learninginnovation.duke.edu/resources/art-and-science-of-teaching/active-learning-techniques-classroom/), Duke University

+## CogSci Mind Challenge

+This will be a group assignment, where you will submit an entry (a 5-minute video) to the <a href="https://cognitivesciencesociety.org/cogsci-mind-challenge/" target ="_blank">CogSci Mind Challenge</a> on the topic "Can Machines Think?".
+Two drafts of the video will be due prior to the actual submission (which is due November 1) - these due dates are reflected on the course schedule.
+Please refer to the website for details on the challenge.

 ## Final project

 Click [here](https://teaching-cognition.github.io/mindsandmachines/Project.html) for details about the final project.

 ## Extra credit opportunities

-There are several ways to earn extra credit throughout the course: you can earn a maximum of <strong>8 additional points</strong> through the following opportunities:
+There are several ways to earn extra credit throughout the course: you can earn a maximum of <strong>6 additional points</strong> through the following opportunities:

 <table>
     <thead>